How to Conduct Impactful Medical Device Design Reviews

 0 +

-As proof, despite the BJ Nimo DragonVision project’s complexity and tight schedule, the first version of the prototype was fully functional — thanks in large part to the design reviews.
+This was evident in the BJ Nimo DragonVision project: despite its complexity and tight deadlines, the initial prototype was fully functional — thanks in large part to thorough design reviews.

 Written by